How to Turn a Blog Poll Into a Living Data Source

 Break inertia by sharing the post with the poll as the hook, embedding the question in your newsletter, having your team vote honestly, or posting it in relevant communities.

-Why Most Blog Polls Decay After Day One
+Why Blog Polls Decay After Day One

 The Spike-and-Flatline Pattern